meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 When you post something on nerdspal, your post is accompanied with a marks awarding section.
 Your [peers](https://nerdspal.com/Account/League) can award marks to them based upon the usefulness, clarity and all those nice *things*.
 This adds up your total marks.

-Finally demonstrable on your profile page.
+Finally goes to your profile page.

 #Quality on high

 The most interesting part: there is no waste here at nerdspal.
-All users of the website are expected to maintain a nice decorum.
 The filthy posts can be identified by voting them down.
+This will ensure that you trust content available on the website.

 The posts with most marks are highlighted upwards.